Torah reading: Gelila

 After the reading, if the Torah is not in a wooden case, the Golel ("roller") performs Gelila ("rolling up"), then binds the Torah with a sash and replaces the Torah's cover.
 This honor is sometimes given to a child under Bar Mitzvah age.

 Maftir

 On days when a haftarah is read (see Haftarah below), there is a final aliyah after the kaddish, called maftir.
 The person called to that aliyah, as well, is known as "the maftir."
 On holidays, maftir is read from the Torah verses describing the sacrifices brought in the Temple in Jerusalem on that particular holiday.
 In progressive synagogues alternative readings are read.
-On Saturday, the maftir is a repetition of the last few verses of the parsha.
+On a regular Sabbath that does not have a special Maftir, the maftir is a repetition of the last few verses of the parsha.

-When the Torah is read on the afternoon of a fast day (and on Yom Kippur), the third aliyah is considered the maftir, and is followed immediately by the haftarah.
+When the Torah is read on Tisha Bav in the morning, on the afternoon of a fast day, and on Yom Kippur afternoon, the third aliyah is considered the maftir, and is followed immediately by the haftarah.